MicrosoftDocs/appcenter-docs/docs/distribution/inappupdates.md

 > [!IMPORTANT]
 > At this time, there are some limitations to In-App Updates:
 > 1) Android devices won't be prompted for an update if there's no change in `versionCode` or `versionName`.
-> 2) For iOS public in-app updates, if you use the private track, Apple has a default dialog that will have to be dismissed.
+> 2) For iOS public in-app updates, if you use the private track, Apple has a default dialog that must be dismissed.
 Login isn't required for the public flow.
 > 3) In-App Updates don't work on windows/UWP applications.

 ## Public In-App Updates